MaxKolbe/file-management-system/README.md

     Developer route to check if user is a Developer for special routes that require dev access.
 Please see middleware>authenticate.js folder/file to customize the criteria for checking if user is a developer.

 ## Setting Up Local Server
+### Windows Task Scheduler
+After installing node and mongodb compass, as well as basic setup, You'll need to turn your local computer into a server.

+To do this, you will be using Windows Task Scheduler to start up your server every time your windows machine is turned on.
+To do this, follow the following steps:

+1. Set up a password for your computer:

+-  Set up a basic password for your computer.
+This will come in handy in later steps.

+2. Create a batch script to run your server:

+-  Create a .bat file to automate starting the server
+-  Open Notepad and add the following script:
+>  @echo off

+>  cd "C:\path\to\your\project" // Change this to the path where your `server.js` is located

+>  node server.js

+3. Save this file as start-server.bat (or any name) on your desktop or any folder.

+4. Open Task Scheduler:

+-   Press Win + R and type taskschd.msc, then press Enter.

+5. Create a new task:

+-   Click Create Task in the right panel.
+-   In the General tab, give the task a name (e.g., "Start Node.js Server").
+-   Select "Run whether user is logged on or not" and check "Run with highest privileges".

+6. Set the trigger (when to start the server):

+-   Go to the Triggers tab and click New.
+-   Set Begin the task to "At startup" and click OK.

+7. Set the action (run the server):

+-   Go to the Actions tab and click New.
+-   In the Action field, select "Start a program".
+-   Under Program/script, browse to the location of your start-server.bat file and select it.
+Click OK.

+8. Save the task:

+-   Click OK and enter your administrator password (if prompted) This would be the password you set up in [step 1](#windows-task-scheduler)